2Clutch/releaf_coding_challenge/README.md

 To Do List:

-1. Figure out why the script is not producing any output, and fix it.
+1. Figure out why the script is not producing any output

+2. Use information from TDL1 to fix R1.

-2. Pour output of links in Scrape_Assignment_Dataset.csv.
+3. Pour output of links in Scrape_Assignment_Dataset.csv.

-3. Update source code to prompt user to enter the name of the company they would like to get relevant links about.
+4. Update source code to prompt user to enter the name of the company they would like to get relevant links about.